Ed94/gencpp/project/Readme.md

 First set of fowards are either backend functions used for various aspects of AST generation or configurating allocators used for different containers.

-Interface fowards defined in order of: Upfront, Incremental, Parsing, Untyped.
+Interface fowards defined in order of: Upfront, Parsing, Untyped.

 From there forwards for the File handlers are defined: Builder, Editor, Scanner.